 Jury service is defined by the legislature in RCW Chapter 2.36.
-The Superior Court Clerk is in charge of managing the picking and summonsing potential jurors into court.
-Unfortunately, in order to have a seated jury of 12 in Superior Court, we need to have around 30+ folks to show up for the day.
+The Superior Court Clerk is in charge of managing the picking and summonsing of potential jurors into court.
+Unfortunately, in order to have a seated jury of 12 in Superior Court, we need to have around 30+ potential jurors show up for the day.

 Pursuant to RCW 2.36.070, the following categories of individuals are not considered able to serve:

 - You are less than eighteen years of age;

 - You are NOT a citizen of the United States;

 - You are NOT a resident of the county in which you have been summoned to serve;